telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/visual-studio-report-designer/how-to-import-reports-created-with-standalone-report-designer.md

 previous_url: /how-to-import-reports-created-with-standalone-report-designer
 ---

-# How to import reports created with Standalone Report Designer
+# Importing Reports Created with the Standalone or Web Report Designer

 Should you need to import your existing reports created with the [Standalone Report Designer]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/standalone-report-designer/overview%}) our recommendation is to use the TRDX|TRDP converter available in the [Import Report Wizard]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/report-wizards/import-report-wizard%}).